Frombs28/Game-AI-2/Assignment-2-Framework-DISTRO/Assets/README.txt

-﻿Stephen Frombach: Worked on More Intelligent Wander, new Map StateManager, new Line Renderer Simon Hopkins: Worked on More Intelligent pursue, Obstacle/Wall avoidance, Collision avoidance
+﻿Stephen Frombach: Worked on More Intelligent Wander, Obstacle/Wall avoidance, new Map StateManager, new Line Renderer Simon Hopkins: Worked on More Intelligent pursue, Obstacle/Wall avoidance, Collision avoidance

 The important parts of this implementation reside in NPCController.cs, SteeringBehavior.cs, and MillingtonImplementation.cs.
 MillingtonImplementation is the most important file; in it are all of our code for the various algorithms, written as separate classes.
 NPCController acts mostly as a switch telling the object which algorithm to run.
 SteeringBehavior takes the appropriate algorithm, given from NPCController, and determines which classes from MillingtonImplementation it requires.